-Q: How do you ride freestyle and balance that with the need for a horse to travel biomechanically correct (balanced, straight, not incorrectly bent or inverted, etc) while carrying the weight of a rider?
+Q: How do you ride freestyle (riding without using the reins) and balance that with the need for a horse to travel biomechanically correct (balanced, straight, not incorrectly bent or inverted, etc) while carrying the weight of a rider?

 A: I think of it in this way ...